You've been there before. Heck, we've all been there.

-Although depression and grief are different, both experiences may cause someone to retreat from life.
-In either scenario, those who disengage effectively cut themselves off from sources of support, coping, and positive emotion and may ultimately end up feeling worse.
+Although depression and grief are different, both experiences may cause someone to retreat from life and, in either scenario, that person is cut off from sources of support, coping, and positive emotion and may ultimately end up feeling worse.

 One therapy that has proven effective in treating depression is called behavioral activation.
-Very simply, through behavioral activation depressed clients increase their engagement with activities that provide them with opportunities to experience social support, wellbeing, positive feelings, and confidence.
-Following a similar line of reasoning, we might assert that the more one chooses to engage with life, even though they’re grieving, the more opportunity they will have to process their emotions, connect, receive support from others, and experience positive feelings.
+Through behavioral activation, depressed clients increase their engagement with activities that provide them with opportunities to experience social support, well-being, positive feelings, and confidence.
+Following a similar line of reasoning, we might assert that the more grieving people engage with life, the more opportunity they will have to process their emotions, connect, receive support from others, and experience positive feelings.

 Before you get overwhelmed, we are not talking about going "back to normal" or a complete reintegration with your "normal activities".
 We're talking about actively choosing small and worthwhile activities and deliberately planning to do them.
 Let's talk specifically about this means.

-Now what if I told you that by deliberately deciding to do these things again, or by choosing new things to try, that you might start to feel a little bit better?
-Or that by doing these things you were actually, in many ways, coping with your grief?
-Some outlets – like supportive friends, journaling, advocacy, art – help you directly process your grief related emotions and experiences.
+Now, what if I told you that by deliberately deciding to do these things again, or by choosing new things to try, that you might start to feel a little bit better?
+Or that by doing these things you are actually, in many ways, coping with your grief?
+Some outlets - like supportive friends, journaling, advocacy, art - help you directly process your grief-related emotions and experiences.
 While others are simply healing in that they help you connect with others, feel a sense of mastery or fulfillment, allow you to feel calm and at peace, increase your physical wellbeing, or simply help you to feel human again.

 I know these things seem small in comparison to your big problems and stressors, but one way to think of coping is as small steps on a very large staircase, where each step could potentially help you feel a little bit better.